tweag/python-monorepo-example/2017-03-13-linear-types.md

 Linear logic had two of everything: two ways of building conjunctions and disjunctions, two notions of truth, falsehood and two ways to negate.
-It's a strange system, but perhaps not moreso than the zoo of cute names and symbols Girard conferred to every construct.
+It's a strange system, but perhaps not more so than the zoo of cute names and symbols Girard conferred to every construct.
 For the purposes of this post, we'll only need one new symbol from this zoo:
 $⊸$, which reads _lollipop_ (also called _linear arrow_, or _lolly_